barrida/money-transfer/README.md

 DropWizzard - stand-alone mode, lightweight, easy to set-up, similar to Spring Boot, it uses existing Jetty HTTP library embedding it directly into your project, this way external application server is not needed.
 Ninja Web Framework - stand-alone mode, as a self-executing jar package bundled with Jetty.
-Spark Framework - Lack of documentation is missing
+Spark Framework - Lack of documentation

 ## Micro frameworks
 https://www.gajotres.net/best-available-java-restful-micro-frameworks/